Honoring Hispanic Heritage: And Other Recommended Reading from AJN’s October Issue

 Most nurses I know enjoy Nurses Week as an acknowledgment of the very important work we do every day.
 Nurses’ Week can also be an opportunity to think about our own needs, or to practice “self-care,” a term I find problematic because I worry it has become one of those ideas that nurses get blamed for the absence of, as in, a nurse is stressed on the job because he hasn’t done his “self-care.”
 However, regardless of how management discusses “self-care,” it’s an important idea: that nurses need breaks, moments to relax, have fun, and nourish our own humanity so that we come to work ready to humanely care for patients.

 The problem with doing a hard job, like nursing, is that recovery is hard, too, and when the job itself seems to expect employees to be superhuman, finding the will to really care for ourselves can be difficult.
 I discovered how truly challenging that can be after being diagnosed with stage 1 breast cancer in September 2017.
-At the time I was working as a per diem home hospice nurse and I knew instinctively that I could not care well for dying patients when I was worried […]
+At the time I was working as a per diem home hospice nurse and I knew instinctively that I could not care well for dying patients when I was worried about […]

 2022-05-09T09:20:58-04:00May 9th, 2022|Nursing|0 Comments